Wondering what are some of the best side hustles for law students? Unsure what you can do with your knowledge? Here are 23 ideas!

 Research assistants are usually needed for 20-30 hours per week hence a part-time arrangement is more doable for students.
 You’ll also build experience and gain connections in the researching field that should help your future self!

-What do I need to start?– Research skills
+What do I need to start? | – Research skills – Connections or some experience |

 Check out: Guide on how to do legal research step-by-step